zephyrproject-rtos/windows-curses/README.md

     `--recurse-submodules` pulls in the required PDCurses Git submodule.

- 2. Install compilers compatible with the Python versions that you want to build wheels for by following the instructions at https://wiki.python.org/moin/WindowsCompilers.
+ 2. Install compilers compatible with the Python versions that you want to builds wheel for by following the instructions at https://wiki.python.org/moin/WindowsCompilers.

  3. Install Python 3.3 or later to get